-In addition to the above-mentioned list of complications, impacted wisdom teeth can lead to more serious problems and diseases.
-While there are numerous arguments for the benefits of wisdom tooth extraction, here are the top five reasons to help you make an informed decision.
+In addition to the complication above, impacted wisdom teeth can lead to more serious problems and diseases.
+While there are many arguments for the benefits of wisdom tooth extraction, here are the top five reasons to help you make an informed decision.

-1. Inflammation and infection.
-Due to a combination of limited space and partial impactions, wisdom teeth often lead to gum inflammation, which can lead to painful gum disease or other health hazards.
-Recent studies show that once inflammation sets in, it’s very difficult to alleviate it, and it easily spreads to surrounding areas.
-In addition, when a tooth is partially impacted, a separation between it and the gums creates a breeding ground for bacteria, which dramatically increases the risk of infection.
+Due to a combination of limited space and partial impactions, wisdom teeth often lead to gum inflammation.
+This can lead to painful gum disease or other health hazards.
+Recent studies show that once inflammation sets in, it’s very difficult to alleviate it.
+Often, it spreads to surrounding areas.
+When a tooth is partially impacted, a separation between it and the gums creates a breeding ground for bacteria, which dramatically increases the risk of infection.

-2. Overcrowding.
 When wisdom teeth erupt, they try to enter an already crowded area.
-With little room to move into, neighboring teeth are often pushed aside, resulting in misalignment.
-Whether your beautiful smile is thanks to braces or genetics, wisdom teeth can undo a straight smile as well as completely unravel years of dental work.
+With little room to move into, neighboring teeth are often pushed aside.
+The result is misalignment.
+Whether your beautiful smile is thanks to braces or genetics, wisdom teeth can undo a straight smile and completely unravel years of dental work.

 While many individuals accommodate these teeth with no discomfort or issues, others experience complications that intensify with age.
 Without extraction, you may experience recurrent infections and pain that require extensive treatment options, medications and more.
 For peace of mind, speaking with your primary dental practitioner, a wisdom tooth specialist or an oral and maxillofacial surgeon can address any concerns you may have.

 If you’re looking for a wisdom teeth specialist with deep experience and board-certification to provide outstanding care to you or your loved ones, contact Carolinas Center For Oral & Facial Surgery today to assess your unique situation.
-With 5 locations in and around Charlotte, North Carolina, our board-certified team will make your comfort their top priority.
+With locations in and around Charlotte, Gastonia, Rock Hill and Greenville, South Carolina, our board-certified team will make your comfort their top priority.